Skip to Main Content

 An athletic grant-in-aid shall not be reduced or canceled during the period of award unless the student-athlete:

-1. Renders himself/herself ineligible for intercollegiate competition; or
+1. Renders himself/herself ineligible for intercollegiate competition

-4. Voluntarily withdraws from his/her sport for personal
+4. Voluntarily withdraws from his/her sport for personal reasons

 6. Provides written notification of transfer to UNF if transferring for the first time.
 However, the student-athlete’s financial aid may not be reduced or canceled until the end of the regular academic term in which written notification of transfer is received.
-If a student-athlete provides written notification of transfer to the institution between regular academic terms (winter break, summer break) UNF may reduce or cancel the financial aid immediately.
+If a student-athlete provides written notification of transfer to the institution between regular academic terms (winter break, summer break) UNF may reduce or cancel the financial aid immediately

 Renewals/Non-Renewals